DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

-directly in the hands of children is thought to ‘compensate for unequal access to technologies in the home environment and thus help bridge educational and social gaps’.[^102] A US analysis found that, when controlling for income, race and parent’s education, those with a home computer were 6–8 per cent more likely to graduate from high school than teens who did not have home computer.[^103] However, even within the One Education program, we found that, in Australia at least, teacher practices varied widely.
-Teachers in Indigenous schools were not likely to allow children to take the One Education devices home, with some believing the devices would be damaged in over-crowded housing environments.
+directly in the hands of children is thought to ‘compensate for unequal access to technologies in the home environment and thus help bridge educational and social gaps’.[^102] A US analysis found that, when controlling for income, race and parents’ education, those with a home computer were 6–8 per cent more likely to graduate from high school than teens who did not have a home computer.[^103] However, even within the One Education program, we found that, in Australia at least, teacher practices varied widely.
+Teachers in Indigenous schools were not likely to allow children to take the One Education devices home, with some believing the devices would be damaged in overcrowded housing environments.
 Some permitted free time on a daily basis, others used them only for classroom lessons, and a minority of teachers used them as a reward for good behavior.[^104] Over half the schools reported issues